Street Art City Guide to Stavanger, Norway*

 The Stavanger NuMusic festival ran for 15 years with NuArt running alongside the music festival until 2015 when Reed shifted his focus to other projects, launching a gallery in Stavanger and a second sister edition of the NuArt Festival in Aberdeen, Scotland in 2017.

-Our first visit to Stavanger and the NuArt Festival was back in 2014 and we were delighted to re-visit the city again this year during the most recent edition of the festival - invited back on this occasion by Visit Norway and Region Stavanger to explore the cities street art and take in some of the countries breathtaking nature, culture and gastronomy.
+Our first visit to Stavanger and the NuArt Festival was back in 2014 and we were delighted to re-visit the city again this year during the most recent edition of the festival - invited back on this occasion by Visit Norway and Region Stavanger to explore the city's street art and take in some of the countries breathtaking nature, culture and gastronomy.

 Stavanger's NuArt Street Art Festival